Environmental impact of iron ore mining: Physical disturbances

-The actual mine workings, such as open pits and waste rock disposal areas, cause the most physical disturbances at a mine site.
-When the mine is closed, mining facilities such as offices, shops, and mills that occupy a small portion of the disturbed area are usually salvaged or demolished.
-The main visual and aesthetic impacts of mining are open pits and waste rock disposal areas.
-Underground mining typically produces relatively small waste rock disposal areas ranging in size from a few acres to tens of acres (0.1 km2).
-These areas are typically found near the underground workings' openings.
-Because open pit mining disturbs larger areas than underground mining, the visual and physical impacts are greater.
-Because the amount of waste rock produced in open pit mines is typically two to three times the amount of ore produced, massive amounts of waste rock are removed from the pits and deposited in nearby areas.
+The actual mine workings, including open pits and waste rock disposal areas, cause significant physical disturbances at a mine site.
+Once a mine closes, mining facilities that occupy a small area of the disturbed land can either be salvaged or town down.
+The main visual and aesthetic impacts of mining are the open pits and waste rock disposal areas.
+Open-pit mining disturbs larger areas than underground mining making the visual impacts much greater.
+In addition, the amount of waste rock produced in open pit mines is typically two to three times the amount of ore produced meaning massive amounts of waste rock are removed from the pits and deposited in nearby areas.

-Tailings impoundments, leach piles, and slag piles are examples of processing waste piles that vary in size but can be quite large.
-Some of the largest mill impoundments, such as those at open pit copper mines, can cover thousands of acres (tens of square kilometers) and be several hundred feet (about 100 meters) thick.
+While tailings impoundments, leach piles, and slag piles do vary in size, they are generally quite large.
+Some of the largest mill impoundments, such as those at open pit copper mines, can cover thousands of acres (tens of square kilometres) and be several hundred feet (about 100 meters) thick.
 Heap leach piles can range in size from a few hundred feet (about 100 m) to hundreds of acres (0.1 to 1 km2).